Vehicle Accessibility

 CCT Connect Paratransit Service

 There is an ADA paratransit service for people with disabilities who cannot use typical service.
 There is also a Shared-Ride paratransit program for adults 65 and older that uses the same vehicles.
 Learn more about CCT Connect paratransit services.
+As of July 1, 2024, CCT Connect officially rebranded to SEPTA Access.
+Vehicles will still be branded as CCT Connect until further notice.

 Additional Features